 Merger Guidelines ("the Guidelines") perform a number of valuable functions in facilitating a smooth, efficient and transparent merger control regime.
 They can not only minimise compliance or transaction costs for merging parties in dealing with a competition authority or agency, but also reduce the volume of public resources devoted to merger control.
-At the same time the Guidelines, if appropriately structured, should only prohibit - or cause to be abandoned at an early stage - mergers that are likely to damage competition and consumer welfare, while permitting, not to say encouraging, mergers those that are likely to be pro-competitive and promote consumer welfare.1
+At the same time the Guidelines, if appropriately structured, should only prohibit - or cause to be abandoned at an early stage - mergers that are likely to damage competition and consumer welfare, while permitting, not to say encouraging, mergers those that are likely to be procompetitive and promote consumer welfare.

-It is good administrative practice to review Guidelines periodically.
-Now is an appropriate time to review the Competition Authority's 2002 Guidelines (Competition Authority, 2002).
+Every so often Guidelines need to be updated.
+Ireland is no exception.
 Almost inevitably changes over time in merger analysis and administrative practice will necessitate reconsideration and debate.
 The changes come from a variety of sources.
-The Competition Authority's 2002 Guidelines were based on a limited experience with merger analysis.2 Since assuming control of the merger function from 1 January 2003 the Competition Authority has issued close to 500 merger determinations.3 There have been
+The Competition Authority's current Guidelines, which date from 2002, ("the 2002 Guidelines"), were based on a limited experience with merger analysis.
+Since assuming control of the merger function from 1 January 2003 the Competition Authority has issued close to 500 merger determinations.
+There have been new developments in merger analysis, particularly in the US and UK, which it may be appropriate to include in the revised Guidelines such the use of measures of upward price pressure.